litmuschaos/v1-litmus-docs/docs/azure-disk-loss.md

 ### Check Chaos Experiment Result

-- Check whether the application is resilient to the azure-disk-loss, once the experiment (job) is completed.
+- Check whether the application is resilient to the azure-disk-loss, after the experiment (job).
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

   `kubectl describe chaosresult nginx-chaos-azure-disk-loss -n <chaos-namespace>`